nitad54448/yappari-5-1/README.md

 An example of a DRT fit is shown below :

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/drt_calc_RCRC_1k_3_5microF_80_20p_simulated.PNG)
 Red dots are experimental Zr and the red line is calculated Zr based on the distribution function as RC (blue dots and line are experimental and calculated Zi values).
 The green spikes are calculated relaxation times.
-The fit is very good and corresponds well with the simulated values which are shown on the right side.
+The fit is very good and corresponds well with the simulated values.
 Note that full impedance is calculated only from the "experimental" imaginary impedance, this should be true for all experimental spectra that respect the KK relation.
-This might not be the case if the data is noisy.
+This might not be the case if the data is noisy or inadequate.

+#### Search Tikhonov ####
+Will start a search of 1024 sets of Tikhonov regularization points (noted Lambda in the top left control) in the interval 10E-6 to 1 and then show the value for the smallest difference between experimental and calculated impedances with the optimal value.
+I found it is usually between 0.01 to 0.001.

 #### Help ####
 This will open a this website, hopefully the address will not change; while the program file may have some pdf help files, the most recent help is always on this github page.